oliviazz/flashcard-app/README.md

 # flashcard-app
 Final Project for Web Application Development, 2016

-* Create automatic flashcard sets from large blocks of texts, lecture notes, or chapter outlines. *
+**Create automatic flashcard sets from large blocks of texts, lecture notes, or chapter outlines.**

 - Inputted text parsed and divided into set of flashcards
 - Key words and phrases removed and displayed on opposite side
+- Created sets stored in user accounts

-- Used: PHP, Javascript, HTML
+* Used: PHP, Javascript, HTML *